LamVKiet/Data-Analysis-Portfolio/README.md

 **`Link:`** [Sentiment Analysis Application.ipynb](https://github.com/LamVKiet/SENTIMENT-ANALYSIS-APPLICATION)

-**`Goal`**: Perform sentiment analysis by classifying reviews with a rating above 3 as "Positive" and below 3 as "Negative".
+**`Goal:`** Perform sentiment analysis by classifying reviews with a rating above 3 as "Positive" and below 3 as "Negative".

 **`Description:`** A web-based sentiment analysis tool using Python and Flask to classify restaurant reviews.
 It compares Naive Bayes, SVM, and LSTM models to select the best performer for analyzing user-input text and displaying sentiment results with visuals.